Inicio|Registrarse | Entrada HolaVisitante|RSS

 quite good.
 Tina tended to fall back on excessively smooth pros who

 possessed little spark.
-Yeah, these folks topped the old ones, but its
+Yeah, these folks topped the old ones, but it’s

 still only a small improvement.
 As for Tina herself, it seemed clear